-Any parent, regardless of whether he or she has custody, and regardless of whether the other parent objects, has the right to review or have copies of records about his or her child.
-The parent may make a request for copies of student records to the PWCS Records Office at FERPAofficer@pwcs.edu specifying the student records he or she wants.
+Any parent, regardless of whether they have custody, and regardless of whether the other parent objects, has the right to review or have copies of records about their child.
+The parent may make a request for copies of student records to the PWCS Records Office at FERPAofficer@pwcs.edu specifying the student records they want.
 Requests will be denied only if there is a court order that specifically limits or denies the parent's right to school records or if the requested records are exempt from disclosure under applicable laws.